 The provisions relating to Section 134(3)(m) of the Companies Act 2013 on particularsrelating to Foreign Exchange Earning and Outgo are not applicable to a Banking Company assuch no disclosure is being made in this regard.

 Management's Discussion and Analysis Report

 The Bank has formulated and adopted a robust Risk Management Framework.
-Whilst theBoard is responsible for framing implementing and monitoring the said Risk ManagementFramework it has delegated its powers relating to monitoring and reviewing of riskassociated with the business of the Bank to the said Committee.
-The details of the RiskManagement Framework and issues related thereto have been explained in the Management'sDiscussion and Analysis Report which is annexed to this report.
+Whilst theBoard is responsible for framing implementing and monitoring the Risk ManagementFramework it has delegated its powers relating to monitoring and reviewing of risksassociated with the business of the Bank to the said Committee.
+The details of the RiskManagement Framework and issues related thereto have been explained in the Management'sDiscussion and Analysis Report which is provided as an annexure to this report.

 Business Responsibility Report